HIPAA Compliance Checklist for 2025

 TL;DR

-- Effective IT governance revolves around strategic alignment, value delivery, risk management, resource management, and performance measurement to optimize technology operations.
+- The success of an IT governance framework rests on five pillars: strategic alignment, value delivery, risk mitigation, resource optimization, and performance monitoring.

-- Successful deployment requires a 5-phase process: planning/assessment, framework design, pilot implementation, full deployment, and continuous optimization to ensure sustained value delivery.
+- Deploying a robust framework follows a five-stage approach: assessment, design, pilot implementation, full deployment, and continuous optimization.

 An IT governance framework is a structured set of policies, processes, and procedures that organizations use to ensure their information technology investments align with business goals and deliver value while managing risks effectively.